Skip to content

 Note

 The following scripts are intended only to demonstrate the output formats recognized by each parser.
-They perform no "sanity checking," are not intended for production use, and may not work in your environment.
+They are not intended for production use and might not work in your environment.

 example_cacti.sh